schwemmecomics/schwemme-comics/content/comics/138/index.en.md

 A comic to honour the Veti-Matrikel 2015; the Pandas!

-*Now the proper joke.
+Now the proper joke.
 Because pandas originate from china.
-Or the Matrikel had their preliminaries during the pandemic?
-Both are funny.*
+Or the Matrikel was studying during the pandemic?
+Both are funny.